pkiourti/visualizing_nn_adversarial_attacks/README.md

 2) select one of their models to test its robustness to backdoor attacks
 3) select the image category and the image they want to attack
 4) select the attack specifics (type, color, etc.)
 5) attack the model (using the Test button) and observe if the label of the image changed after the injection of the backdoor.
-The application also poisons all the existing images for this model in order to produce statistics on the predicted labels of these poisoned images.
+The application then poisons all the images in order to observe the predicted labels of these poisoned images.
 The results are shown in a table.

 ## Setup
 ### Install dependencies from requirements.txt